- Gonorrhea is a sexually transmitted infection (STI) that is spread through oral, anal, and vaginal sex.

 How common is gonorrhea?

-According to the Center for Disease Control (CDC), in 2018 there were a total 583,405 cases of gonorrhea reported in the United States.
-In 2009, there was a historic low in the number of reported gonorrhea cases, since then there has been an 82.6% increase in cases.
-There were likely many more cases of gonorrhea that were not reported.
-Most of the gonorrhea infections were among young people (both guys and girls) between the ages of 15 and 24.
+According to the Center for Disease Control (CDC), 677,769 cases of gonorrhea were reported in 2020.
+It is the second most common sexually transmitted infection (STI) in the United States!
+Most gonorrhea infections are among young people (both guys and girls) between the ages of 15 and 24.

 Am I at risk?

 If you are having unprotected sexual contact (penis, vagina, mouth, or anus) with another person, you may be at risk.
+Unprotected sexual contact means not using an effective barrier method such as a latex or synthetic condom.
 Anyone having unprotected sexual contact with someone infected with gonorrhea can get gonorrhea.

 How is gonorrhea spread?

 Gonorrhea is spread through sex—oral, anal, and vaginal.
 Women are more likely to catch gonorrhea from men than men are from women.
 Although it is less likely, women can also acquire gonorrhea from female sexual partners.
 Gonorrhea is highly contagious between male sexual partners.
-Gonorrhea can also be passed to the eye by a hand or other body part carrying infected fluids.
+Gonorrhea can also spread to the eye by way of a hand or other body part carrying infected fluids.

 What are the symptoms of gonorrhea?